FAQs: Schools & Parents

 How does DAC communicate with nurses and parents regarding their child’s treatment?

 One week prior to each visit, the school nurse will receive a list of possible patients to be seen, which will be confirmed one day before the scheduled visit.
-Also, on the day before each visit, DAC will send the parent or guardian either a text or email (if provided on the authorization form) informing them that their child may be seen on our mobile clinic.

 What if my child requires follow-up dental care?